indosandi/gpsTracking/README.md

 # gpsTracking
-Source code for Broadcast from Android device, processed by server and display it in webclient.
+Source code for broadcast from android device, processed by server and display it in webclient.
 This code is not designed to give realtime tracking.
 Use different technology such as websocket to get realtime tracking

 1. Broadcaster